lightspeedwp/lsx-projects/README.txt

 We offer premium support for this plugin.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

 = Works with the LSX Theme =
-This plugin requires the fantastic free [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) .
+LSX Projects is an [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) powered plugin.
+It integrates seamlessly with the core LSX functionality to provide you will powerful options for creating your online Projects.

-= It's Free, and always ill be =
+= It's Free, and always will be =
 We’re firm believers in open source – that’s why we’re releasing the LSX Projects plugin for free, forever.

 = Support =
 We offer premium support for this plugin.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

 = Actively Developed =
 The LSX Projects plugin is actively developed with new features and exciting enhancements all the time.
 Keep track on the LSX Projects GitHub repository.
 Report any bugs via github issues.

 == Installation ==
-1. Upload the plugin files to the '/wp-content/plugins/lsx-projects' directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the ‘Plugins’ screen in WordPress
-3. Use the Settings->Banners screen to configure the plugin
+1. Log in to your WordPress website (www.yourwebsiteurl.com/wp-admin).
+2. Navigate to “Plugins”, and select “Add New”.
+3. Upload the .zip file you downloaded and click install now.
+4. When the installation is complete, Activate your plugin.
+5. After installation a new Projects menu appears.

 == Frequently Asked Questions ==
-= Installation Instructions =
-Upload the plugin files to the /wp-content/plugins/lsx-banners directory, or install the plugin through the WordPress plugins screen directly.
-Activate the plugin through the ‘Plugins’ screen in WordPress Use the Settings->Projects screen to configure the plugin = What does this plugin do? =
+= What does this plugin do? =
 LSX Projects adds a “Projects” post type, allowing you to categorize and display your Projects on your LSX website.
 = How do I add a new project? =
 - Log in to the back-end of your website
-- Select either the “PProjects” menu item from the WordPress Dashboard
+- Select either the “Projects” menu item from the WordPress Dashboard
 - Either select “add new” or select a previously uploaded project
 - Add the projects information and featured image
 - Update
-= Where can I find LSX Projects plugin documentation and user guides? = For help setting up and configuring the LSX Banners plugin please refer to our [user guide](https://www.lsdev.biz/documentation/lsx/projects/).
+= Where can I find LSX Projects plugin documentation and user guides? = For help setting up and configuring the LSX Projects plugin please refer to our [user guide](https://www.lsdev.biz/documentation/lsx/projects/).
 For extra support, please subscribe to our support plan.
 = Where can I get support? =
 For help with add-ons from LightSpeed, use our support package plan.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).
-= Your plugin doesn’t work =
-The problem is likely with your theme.
-This plugin only works with the [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/).
 = Will the LSX Projects plugin work with my theme? = No; the LSX Projects plugin requires some styling and functionality only available for the [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/).
 You need to install the [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) for this extension to work properly.
 = Where can I report bugs or contribute to the project? =